 As the saying goes, “You get what you pay for.”
-This is never truer than when you try to represent yourself in an injury claim.
+This is never more true than when you try to represent yourself in an injury claim.
 I always ask clients, “If you went into the neurosurgeon and he told you that you have a brain tumor that needs to be removed would you say I think I will do that myself.”?
 The same idea applies when dealing with insurance companies.
 Here are just a few of the reasons why…..

 - There are written and unwritten rules and procedures to processing and settling a claim for maximum value.
 Our attorneys know how to play the game and win.